garjitads/de-zoomcamp-2024-week3/README.md

 ![image](https://github.com/garjitads/de-zoomcamp-2024-week3/assets/157445647/23fd4954-1d45-4875-a456-d8e01f6ffeb2)
 ![image](https://github.com/garjitads/de-zoomcamp-2024-week3/assets/157445647/b3b67bc5-d52a-49ef-a251-2ba5252ce9cd)

-- The CREATE MODEL clause will create the taxi-rides-ny.nytaxi.tip_model model
+- The CREATE MODEL clause will create the nytaxi.tip_model model
 - The OPTIONS() clause contains all of the necessary arguments to create our model/
     - model_type='linear_reg' is for specifying that we will create a linear regression model.
     - input_label_cols=['tip_amount'] lets BQ know that our target feature is tip_amount.
 For linear regression models, target features must be real numbers.